IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 Asking for input
 ----------------

-When we start the app, we want to ask the sender for a ``SplitData`` object.
+When you start the app, you want to ask the sender for a ``SplitData`` object.
 In Plutus apps, the mechanism for requesting inputs is called :term:`endpoints <endpoint>`.

 All endpoints that an app wants to use must be declared as part of the type of the app.